vd Brink Home Automations

 Via configuration.yaml

-For more information also see the Home Assistant documentation.
+For more information, also see the Home Assistant documentation.
 The legacy format is still documented all the way at the bottom.

 Via the frontend

-This button directly opens the Helpers page in your Home Assistant:
+This button opens the Helpers page directly in your Home Assistant:

 Open your Home Assistant instance and show your helper entities.

-Copy the value_template part from the below examples and add it in the visual editor under State template*.
+Copy the value_template part from the examples below and add it in the visual editor under State template*.

 How to debug a template

-Via the Home Assistant frontend you can create and test a Template.
+Via the Home Assistant frontend you can create and test a template.

 Or use this button to open the Helpers in your Home Assistant: